scipy/scipy/doc/source/tutorial/integrate.rst

 >>> print("sol4.sol(2)[1]: {}".format(sol4.sol(2)[1])
 sol4.sol(2)[1]: 0.035042622042422505

-If the jacobian matrix of function is known it can can of passed to the `solve_ivp` to achieve better results.
+If the jacobian matrix of function is known, it can be passed to the `solve_ivp` to achieve better results.
 Please be aware however that the default integration method `RK45` does not support jacobian matrices and thereby another integration method has to be chosen.
 The `Radau` method of following example was chosen arbitrarily at this